 To address food scarcity, many non-government organizations (NGOs) travel to Tuvalu to re-educate Tuvaluans and help them adapt to changing climate conditions.
 For example, the agricultural center of the capital uses raised garden beds, so that saltwater will not disrupt the crops.
 Climate-resilient crops are a must as well, according to Goheen.
 A breadfruit tree can weather a storm much better than pulaka.
 One such organization is Live and Learn Environmental Education.
 Its “Tuvalu Food Futures” program aims to increase local food consumption and decrease reliance on imported goods.

 While poverty in Tuvalu may not seem as big of a threat as local food scarcity, it is still relevant.
 Many live without making much money and rely instead on their families.
 Luckily, there seems to be a strong sense of community on the islands.
-Hopefully, with the help of NGOs, food scarcity can be alleviated through more sustainable agriculture.
+Hopefully, with the help of NGOs, food scarcity can reduce through more sustainable agriculture.

 – Annie Kate Raglow